Lionel-Rousseau/linux-prod-backup-toolbox/extras/README.md

 ### Hardening notes

-- The `pillar.items` dump in `_state/` routinely contains credentials and internal addresses.
-Review before treating the archive as portable or transferring it offsite.
+- The `pillar.items` dump in `_state/` may contains credentials and internal addresses.
+Review before treating the archive or transferring it offsite.
 - The output archive is mode `0600`.
-Ship it inside a LUKS volume like every other offsite artefact in this chain — do not assume "no PCAPs" means "no sensitive data".
+Consider putting it inside a LUKS volume to secure it.

 ## rpi-image-luks-wrapper.sh — hardening notes

-- LUKS overhead on Pi-class CPUs is the bottleneck.
-Benchmark with `cryptsetup benchmark` on the target node before sizing.
-- The init step is non-interactive — the key is piped from --key-cmd directly into cryptsetup luksFormat --key-file /dev/stdin --batch-mode.
+- The init step is non-interactive as the key is piped from --key-cmd directly into cryptsetup luksFormat --key-file /dev/stdin --batch-mode.
   A recovery passphrase can be added afterwards with cryptsetup luksAddKey in case the key holder (nas-core) is unavailable during an emergency restore.